mrajo/metalsmith-regex-replace/README.md

 ## Usage

 The plugin requires an object with a key called "subs", containing an array of substition objects with keys for "search" and "replace".
+Search terms are case-insensitive.

 ### Example
 ```javascript